pfeuffer/git_bisect_demo/README.md

      Using this, you only would have to check some comminds by hand until git tells you, that it has found the foul commit.
-   * by telling git to execute a command that tells it whether the commit is good or bad:
+   * or by telling git to execute a command that tells it whether the commit is good or bad:

      `git bisect run mvn test`